On dense orbits in the space of subequivalence relations: Strong and lower topologies

 \begin{proposition} The map which takes a measurable subset of $\mathcal R$ to the equivalence relation it generates is continuous in the lower topology, in particular it is Baire class one for the strong topology (induced by $d_m$). \end{proposition} \begin{proof} This map associates to a $A\subseteq \mathcal R$ the equivalence relation $\bigcup_{n\in\N} (\Delta_X\cup A\cup \sigma(A))^{\circ n}$, so it is a continuous map by the continuity of $\sigma$, of countable unions (Lemma \ref{lem: countable union is lower continous}) and of composition (Lemma \ref{lem: composition continuous}).
 The statement about the strong topology then follows directly from Lemma \ref{lem: baire class one lower}. \end{proof}

 We can finally obtain the following strengthening of Proposition 4.27 from \cite{kechrisSpaceMeasurepreservingEquivalence}.

-\begin{corollary} The map which takes a sequence $(\mathcal R_n)$ to the equivalence relation $\bigvee_n \mathcal R_n$ it generates is continuous in the lower topology, in particular it is Baire class one for the strong topology. \end{corollary} \begin{proof} This is a direct consequence of the previous result along with the fact that taking countable unions is continuous in the lower topology (Lemma \ref{lem: countable union is lower continous}). \end{proof}
+\begin{corollary} The map which takes a sequence $(\mathcal R_n)$ of subequivalence relations of $\mathcal R$ to the equivalence relation $\bigvee_n \mathcal R_n$ they generate is continuous in the lower topology, in particular it is Baire class one for the strong topology. \end{corollary} \begin{proof} This is a direct consequence of the previous result along with the fact that taking countable unions is continuous in the lower topology (Lemma \ref{lem: countable union is lower continous}). \end{proof}